-In this reporting period, Mason performed a total number of thirty-four (34) inspections on stormwater management facilities owned by Mason.
+In this reporting period, Mason performed a total number of thirty-eight (38) inspections on stormwater management facilities owned by Mason.

 Part I E 5 i (3): A description of the significant maintenance, repair, or retrofit activities performed on the stormwater management facilities owned or operated by the permittee to ensure it continues to perform as designed.
-This does not include routing activities such as grass moving or trash collection
+This does not include routing activities such as grass mowing or trash collection

 During the recent inspection, the need to restore and maintain the storage capacity of Mason Pond was recognized.
 Mason Pond is an in-line wet pond with approximately 135 acres drainage area in the highly urbanized campus.
 The pond was designed and built in late 1980s with outdated design specifications.
-Mason plans to take the opportunity to retrofit Mason Pond to meet the current DEQ approved specifications as well as to meet the pollutants loading reduction goals required by TMDL Action Plan.
-Besides Mason Pond, there is no other significant maintenance and repair scheduled besides routing maintenance activities such as mowing, trash and sediment removal.
+In January 2020, a bathymetric survey was performed for Mason pond to verify the existing pond capacity.
+The survey results indicated that the capacity of the Mason Pond was 4.9 ac-ft, which is at 77% of its original design capacity 6.4 ac-ft.
+The pond has adequate capacity to settle suspended solids and meet the design function.
+Mason will continue to monitor the pond capacity and take proper action when needed.

-Part $I \ E \ 5$ i (4): A confirmation statement that the permittee submitted stormwater management facility information through the Virginia Construction Stormwater General Permit database for those land disturbing activities for which the permittee was required to obtain coverage under the General VPDES Permit for Discharges of Stormwater from Construction Activities in accordance with Part 1 E 5 f or a statement that the permittee did not complete any projects requiring coverage under the General VPDES Permit for the Discharges of Stormwater from Construction Activities
+Part I E 5 i (4): A confirmation statement that the permittee submitted stormwater management facility information through the Virginia Construction Stormwater General Permit database for those land disturbing activities for which the permittee was required to obtain coverage under the General VPDES Permit for Discharges of Stormwater from Construction Activities in accordance with Part 1 E 5 f or a statement that the permittee did not complete any projects requiring coverage under the General VPDES Permit for the Discharges of Stormwater from Construction Activities